engagement-center/nestwatchR/README.md

 This repository is in early development with plans to add additional functions create an R package to facilitate accessibility.

-- [x] Fix nw.taxaclean to update species codes
+- [x] Finish code to estimate first lay date if not provided
+- [ ] Start code to estimate fledge date if not provided
-- [ ] Complete code to estimate first lay date if not provided
+- [ ] Start code to estimate hatch date if not provided
-- [x] Create “intro” vignette
-- [x] Create “clean” vignette
-- [ ] Create “filter” vignette
+- [ ] Update “filter” vignette

 ## Overview :pushpin: